Bukowski and Misogyny

 - Bukowski’s literary output, especially his novel, Women, which has often been cited as being his most offensive and detrimental in regard to the female gender.

-1. Overview of Bukowski’s personality
+1. An Overview of Bukowski’s Personality

 Critics have described Charles Bukowski as fulfilling a certain male fantasy of the anti-social slob, a man who can behave as he wishes, uninhibited by the general constraints of society.

 It was an image that he often played up to in public, affecting a boorish, W.C.
 Fields type of persona for his later poetry readings.

 How much was the real Charles Bukowski and how much was a deliberate persona that he affected is difficult to assess.